JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 ```

 ### Creating a patch for a package
 It is common to have imported package source code modifed to fit the use case.
-It's recommended to use a special shell script to built it in case you need to iterate over it.
+It's recommended to use a special shell script to build it in case you need to iterate over it.
 See below.

 ```
 cd sources/wireguard-linux-compat